 To apply, follow the instructions on the job listings page.

 POSITION SUMMARY:Provides support to the Director of Marketing and Communications and other Marketing Unit staff in the promotion of Japanese American National Museum’s exhibitions, public programs, major events, and other initiatives.
 General tasks include media research, writing press releases, responding to media inquiries, communication with other cultural institutions for cross-promotional opportunities, selecting and organizing photographs for a variety of uses, and assisting with social media and other digital platforms.
-This is a part-time position for 20 hours per week.
-The position is currently budgeted as temporary through June 30, 2018, with a possibility of becoming a regular position.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: